This page acts as a guide to the various policies at CSULB that are related to a student’s initial, and continued, eligibility for financial aid.

 Students who have reached the Maximum Time Frame (Standard 3) are immediately ineligible to receive additional financial aid assistance.
 Students may appeal this ineligible status (see “Appeal of the Maximum Time Frame” below).
 In addition, students who have been academically disqualified or suspended are also not eligible to receive financial aid assistance until formally reinstated to the University.

-Students who are not meeting Standard 1 (GPA) or Standard 2 (Pace) are first placed on financial aid WARNING if they were in GOOD status the prior term.
+Students who are not meeting Standard 1 (GPA) or Standard 2 (Pace) are first placed on a Warning status, if they were in Meets status the prior term.
 A student on financial aid warning will continue to receive financial aid for one term despite a determination that the student is not making Satisfactory Academic Progress.

-At the end of the next enrolled term, students on WARNING must meet all three standards to be deemed eligible for continued assistance.
-Students who remedy their deficiency and are fully meeting the SAP Standards will be considered in GOOD standing for SAP again.
-If the GPA or Pace standard is still deficient, the student becomes INELIGIBLE for financial aid.
-This student may appeal his ineligible status (see “Appeal after Warning Semester” below).
-A student whose appeal is approved will be defined as on PROBATION and may receive aid for one additional term.
+At the end of the next enrolled term, students on Warning must meet all three standards to be deemed eligible for continued assistance.
+Students who remedy their deficiency and are fully meeting the SAP Standards will be considered in Good standing for SAP again.
+If the GPA or Pace standard is still deficient, the student becomes ineligible for financial aid.
+The student may appeal their ineligible status (see “Appeal after Warning Semester” below).
+A student whose appeal is approved will be defined as on Probation and may receive aid for one additional term.

-At the end of the next enrolled term, students on PROBATION must meet all three standards to be deemed eligible for continued assistance.
+At the end of the next enrolled term, students on Probation must meet all three standards to be deemed eligible for continued assistance.
 This student may appeal this decision which must include an academic plan (see “Appeal after Probation Semester” below).
-If an appeal that includes an academic plan is approved, the student will be placed on PROBATION and continued aid eligibility will be monitored each semester based on the details of the plan.
-Failure to fully satisfy the approved plan in the next semester will make the student INELIGIBLE for financial aid.
-If the student continues to make progress based on the approved plan they will be considered in GOOD standing.
-Failure to continue to comply with the plan will result in PROBATION or INELIGIBLE status depending on the circumstances.
+If an appeal that includes an academic plan is approved, the student will be placed on Probation and continued aid eligibility will be monitored each semester based on the details of the plan.
+Failure to fully satisfy the approved plan in the next semester will make the student ineligible for financial aid.
+If the student continues to make progress based on the approved plan they will be considered in Good standing.
+Failure to continue to comply with the plan will result in Probation or an ineligible status, depending on the circumstances.
 Once students have failed to maintain satisfactory progress based on an approved plan, no further appeal opportunity is allowed.
 Students can only regain financial aid eligibility if they complete additional coursework without the benefit of financial assistance which brings them in full compliance with the SAP Standards or the approved academic plan.

 Students who are being monitored based on an approved academic plan